Hebden Hey Scout Centre,

 Exits from the M62 are J21 (Littleborough, Todmorden, Hebden Bridge) if coming from west, or J24 (Halifax, Mytholmroyd, Hebden Bridge) if coming from east.

 Access to the centre is along approx. 1½ miles of private single track road.

-The road has only been newly tarmaced, so we ask you to drive slowly; for your own sakes, as well as to avoid erosion to the road base.
+The road has been tarmaced, yet we ask you to drive slowly; for your own sakes, as well as to avoid erosion to the road.

 DO NOT ATTEMPT to turn right BEFORE the traffic lights, this is steep, narrow, slippery and simply THE WRONG ROAD!